Kyle Higashioka Player Props: Yankees vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective 8.2 K/9, which ranks 24th in the league.
+- The Royals pitching staff ranks 25th in MLB with a collective 8.1 strikeouts per nine innings.

-- The Royals have a 5.17 team ERA that ranks 28th among all league pitching staffs.
+- The Royals' 5.18 team ERA ranks 28th among all league pitching staffs.

-- Royals pitchers combine to give up 114 total home runs at a clip of 1.2 per game (to rank 19th in baseball).
+- Royals pitchers combine to rank 20th in baseball in home runs allowed (117 total, 1.2 per game).

-- Marsh makes the start for the Royals, his fourth of the season.
-He is 0-3 with a 5.40 ERA and 21 strikeouts in 15 2/3 innings pitched.
+- Singer makes the start for the Royals, his 20th of the season.
+He is 6-8 with a 5.70 ERA and 81 strikeouts through 102 2/3 innings pitched.

-- His last time out was on Saturday against the Tampa Bay Rays, when the righty went six innings, surrendering two earned runs while allowing five hits.
+- In his last time out on Sunday against the Tampa Bay Rays, the righty tossed eight innings, giving up four earned runs while surrendering seven hits.

-- In three games this season, the 25-year-old has put up an ERA of 5.40, with 12.6 strikeouts per nine innings.
-Opponents are hitting .246 against him.

 © 2023 Data Skrive.
 All rights reserved.